Property Management Photo Proof Answering Service

 A resident leaves a voicemail saying they already sent pictures.

-AfterThe call is answered and summarized with proof status, location, issue type, resident impact, access, and expected next update.
+AfterThe call is answered and summarized with proof status, room, issue type, active condition, resident impact, access, and expected next update.

 An owner asks for photos before anyone has a usable status note.